Yudha Alkanza

-Arif Satya Yudha Alkanza (born 16 May 1998) is an Indonesian professional footballer who plays as a central or attacking midfielder for Liga 2 club PSIM Yogyakarta.
+Arif Satya Yudha Alkanza (born 16 May 1998) is an Indonesian professional footballer who plays as a central or attacking midfielder for Liga 2 club Kendal Tornado.

-Career
+Club career

 PSS Sleman

 He was signed for PSS Sleman to play in Liga 1.
 Alkanza made his league debut on 2 November 2019 in a match against PSIS Semarang at the Maguwoharjo Stadium, Sleman.

 PSIM Yogyakarta

 He was signed for PSIM Yogyakarta to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.